-Welcome to part one of our six-part video series featuring exercises to improve your flexibility, strength and fitness for riding.
-This series is brought to you in association with Dee Holdsworth of Dynamic Sports Therapy
+This article and video features exercises to improve core stability, flexibility, strength and fitness for riding from Dee Holdsworth of Dynamic Sports Therapy

-A rider’s lack of flexibility, strength and fitness can severely limit their ability to perform, but by following the exercises in our videos, a relatively small investment in time can have far reaching positive effects on your performance as a rider.
+A rider’s lack of flexibility, strength and fitness can severely limit their ability to perform, but by following the exercises in these videos, a relatively small investment in time can have far reaching positive effects on your performance as a rider.
+Here, we provide advice on how to improve horse rider core stability.

 You should warm up your muscles by taking a brisk walk, or similar, after riding before performing any of these exercises.
 If you suffer any ongoing physical issues, we recommend you speak to a health professional before you start.